Fabianjavi45/autonomous-software/README.md

 Contents:
   This repository is divided in 5 branches: Main, Thruster/PWM, Mock, GPS and Receiver.
 These 5 branches contain unique code test for the components of the system.
 The Main branch is where the Motion Control System resides.
 This file should be updated with all the changes made and new implementations.
 The other 4 branches stem from this one, as all those tests are to individually test the main's software functionality.
 The Thruster/PWM, GPS and Receiver branches contain the test for the thrusters, GPS Receiver and RC receivers respectively.
 While the Mock Branch contains a set of different tests for the system, which integrate some components together to test their functionality while in the same runtime.

+  Updated: Added New Branch to include all the MATLAB Simulations ** If planning to use MATLAB, the code uses various pavkages for it;s functions, when running the code for the first time the user should get an error that the functions are not compatible.
+Just download the packages MATLAB directs you to and you should be in the clear to run the simulation smoothly. **

   Any doubts or questions e-mail me at: fabian.matos@upr.edu